MileHacker Logo

 Fares & Payment

 Metered fares.
 Approx. €10-€15 for Charles Fort trip.
-Cash preferred, but many accept card (confirm with driver).
+Cash preferred, although a lot of accept card (confirm with driver).

 Ride-Sharing